daniel-m7/GoodStewards/docs/mobile-ux.md

 ```

 ### Screen F: Member Selection (Treasurer Role)
-*   **Purpose:** To allow a treasurer to easily select the member for whom they are submitting receipts.
+*   **Purpose:** To allow a treasurer to easily select the member or special user for whom they are submitting receipts.
-*   **Key Elements:** A prominent search bar with type-ahead functionality, a list of matching members, and a button to import a member list from a CSV file.
+*   **Key Elements:** A prominent search bar with type-ahead functionality, a list of matching members, and options for special user types ("Anonymous Donor", "Unknown User"), and a button to create a new non-member donor.
 *   **Dynamic Behavior:** As the treasurer types in the search bar, the list below filters in real-time.
 Tapping a member's name selects them and proceeds to the receipt capture screen.

 ```ascii